vsellemi/macro-finance-forecasting-toolbox/matlab/util/subutil1/README.md

 ## Note

-This directory contains useful subfunctions pulled from publicly available resources and libraries.
+This directory contains useful subfunctions compiled from publicly available resources and libraries.
+Please use with attribution.